mmosc/flights-airflow/README.md

 The scope of this repo is to construct a pipeline (in airflow) that creates a DB (on a redshift cluster) containing information about flights in 2019, to perform monthly analyses on flight delays.

+Using airflow allows to automatise the pipeline.
+As it is, the pipeline is executed monthly.
+Simple changes in the configuration would allow to execute it on a daily basis.

 ## Dataset
 Data are obtained from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=On-Time).
 This website allows to download data for a specific year and month, and to select the required information.